-They are never there when they need them to be
+They are never there when they need to be

 Divers have spent many millions of dollars chasing that elusive glimpse of a whale shark and have failed.
-They have travel to remote locations, spent money on liveaboards and days trips and come up donuts.
+Travelling on dive trips to remote locations, spending money on liveaboards and day trips and coming up doughnuts.

 Some use the word “elusive” to describe whale sharks, we like to think of them as unreliable.
 The Loch Ness Monster was elusive, whale sharks not so.